up9inc/mockintosh/docs/Async.md

 ```

 The producer `on-demand-1` that's linked to the HTTP endpoints via the `triggerAsyncProducer` field is triggered
-whenever the an HTTP request is matched into the subject endpoint.
+whenever the an HTTP request is matched into the subject endpoint and the related response is returned.
-There is no other criteria that can prevent the linked producer to be triggered.

 ## Validating Consumer